Rebolon/js-fwk-comparison/README.md

 pattern, but Ng4 does.
 I may do something wrong with Ng4, but i don't understand what, so if you can help me, you're welcome !

+[edit]
+When i did this POC, i didn't understood Angular.
+I now know why it refresh all the tree component and you should have a look at this video which will explain all this in a clear point of view : https://www.youtube.com/watch?v=lmrf_gPIOZU&t=14s

 ## Installation
 ### Angular